 Personal data should be stored electronically, be protected from unauthorised access, accidental deletion and malicious hacking attempts:

-- Access to databases should be done using secure private-public key systems such as SSH.
+- Access to databases should be done using private-public key systems such as ssh.

 - Access to internal web systems containing personal data should be done over HTTPS.

 - Using cloud computing services for personal data require consent from the CEO.